department-of-veterans-affairs/va.gov-cms/READMES/user_management.md

 > There have been more than 5 failed login attempts for this account.
 It is temporarily blocked.
 Try again later or request a new password.

-To resolve this issue, log in as an administrator and visit `Home >> Administration >> People >> Flood Unblock`.
-Check the box next in each row with the user's username/email address, and click the `Remove selected items from the flood table` button.
+To resolve this issue:
+1. Log in as an administrator.
+1. Visit **Home > Administration > People > Flood Unblock**.
+1. Check the box in each row next to the user's username/email address.
+1. Click the `Remove selected items from the flood table` button.

 ## Bulk User Import Procedure